DipodDP/tgbot_troposcatter/README.md

 Bot supports almost any input formats for sites coordinates like decimal or "ddd_mm_ss.s".

-By default, if not defined S-latitude or W-longitude, is N-latitude and E-longitude.
+By default, if not defined S-latitude or W-longitude, N-latitude and E-longitude are using.

 And watch your language, please.
 Bot may be a little pique.